 When pruning any vine or plant, always use clean, sharp tools to prevent injury and the spread of disease.
 Hyacinth bean pruning occurs just above a bud node.
 This will ensure that the bud can still sprout and send out new growth in the case of late summer pruning for additional blooming.

-Vines generally die back to the ground in areas that get cold season temperatures below 32 degrees Fahrenheit (0 degrees C.).
+Vines generally die back to the ground in areas that get cold season temperatures below 32 degrees F. (0 C.).
 In areas that don’t experience such low temperatures, cut the plants back to 6 inches (15 cm.) from the ground and cover them over with mulch.

 Pull away the mulch in spring and, in most cases, the vines will have overwintered and will recommence growth.